 - TransAsia Shipping (for Cebu only)

-By land, Iloilo can be reached by bus or van at Tagbak terminal in Jaro, Iloilo City from the other three provinces in Panay island, namely Antique, Aklan, and Capiz.
+Getting to Iloilo By Land: Iloilo can be reached by bus or van at Tagbak terminal in Jaro, Iloilo City from the other three provinces in Panay island, namely Antique, Aklan, and Capiz.

 2019 TOP ATTRACTIONS IN ILOILO

 The following top attractions in Iloilo is listed based on their distance from SM City Iloilo.